laurendc/scripts/README.md

 Some of the scripts depend on cocoaDialog being installed: http://mstratman.github.io/cocoadialog/ As an alternative, I imagine /usr/bin/osascript could be used.
 Or the jamfHelper tool if you are a Casper administrator.

-All work with Mac OS 10.8/9 or Ubuntu Server 12.04.5 unless otherwise indicated.
+All work with Mac OS X and/or Ubuntu Server unless otherwise indicated.